 Availability Location Mode Not available in 2023 UWA (Perth) Face to face

 - Students are able to (1) demonstrate an understanding of how primary-aged children learn language and literacy; (2) demonstrate a knowledge and understanding of the English curriculum and Literacy as a general capability curriculum and a range of pedagogical approaches to teach it; (3) articulate a theory of literacy learning and teaching for the primary years, based on a critical analysis of research literature; (4) demonstrate an ability to plan units of work in English that are appropriate for diverse learning needs; (5) demonstrate knowledge of how to develop children's literacy skills to support numeracy across the curriculum; (6) develop skills to evaluate, use and create resources for teaching and learning including information and communication technologies (ICTs) and other educational technologies; (7) demonstrate understanding of assessment strategies, including informal, formal, diagnostic, formative and summative approaches when developing an integrated unit of work focused on English; and (8) communicate effectively and professionally with peers, University staff and other professionals.

-- Typically this unit is assessed in the following ways: (1) an assignment; (2) a unit of work with a rationale; and (3) test.
+- Indicative assessments in this unit are as follows: (1) an assignment; (2) a unit of work with a rationale; and (3) test.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study (group assignment), oral presentation, and planning document components.

 - Unit Coordinator(s)